 Note: The Health Provider Index was previously known as the "Health Practitioner Index" and work is in progress to update the HISO standard and the website to reflect the new naming convention.

 - Management of data held on the HPI

-- Which organisation will be responsible for the HPI?
+- Which organisation is responsible for the HPI?

-- What information will be held on the HPI?
+- What information is held in the HPI about providers?

-- Where will the information on the HPI come from?
+- Where does the information on the HPI come from?

 - How can we be sure the information on the HPI is up-to-date and accurate?

 - Can information on disciplinary actions or any limitation on scope of practice be removed?

 - How are possible duplicates entries on the HPI being resolved?

 - Impact of the HPI for key stakeholders